openstudioproject/openstudio_docs/installation.rst

 In a previous step we created a MySQl database to hold all the information.
 The uri option in this file tells OpenStudio how to connect to the MySQL database.
 If you installed the MySQL server on the same computer, you can use 'localhost' as the server name.
 After editing the file, scroll to the top of the page and save the file (you can also use Ctrl+S).
+Web2py will need to be restarted after editing appconfig.ini, the settings are only read when the framework is started.

 Starting from version 2.07 Javascript (AJAJ) is used more to make the interface more user friendly.
 However to make it work, you should use a routes.py file in your web2py root folder to be able to run openstudio from an url like "http://demo.openstudioproject.com".
 The url shouldn't have the app name in it, a url like "http://localhost:8000/OpenStudio" will cause problems.
 The *routes.py* file can look like this for example: